pyiron/decisions/decisions/25-001-split-api.md

 ## Decision

-- `pyiron` packages should provide a concise user-facing API directly in the topmost `__init__.py` file; if appropriate for the package, they should provide a second developer-facing API for power-users of the package under `api.py`.
+- `pyiron` packages should provide a concise user-facing API directly in the topmost `__init__.py` file; if appropriate for the package, they should provide a second, disjoint set developer-facing API for power-users of the package under `api.py`.
 - Objects included in both these APIs are what we consider for evaluating how to update the semantic versioning of new releases.

 ## Consequences